GSU-CS-Intro-to-Software-Engineering/SE-2024Fall-ByteMe/README.md

 8. If on mac: Enter terminal and load API key into '~/.zshrc' as 'YAHOO_FINANCE_API_KEY' and save using 'source ~/.zshrc' || If on mac, add API key to user env variables under 'YAHOO_FINANCE_API_KEY'

+## RUNNING PROJECT

-9. Run Backend: (1) cd into /ByteMeStockTrader (2) Press play in the top right of Main.js
+1. Run Backend: (1) cd into /ByteMeStockTrader (2) Press play in the top right of Main.js

-10. Run Frontend: (1) cd into /ByteMeStockTrader (2) Use "mvn spring-boot:run" in terminal (3) Open localhost:8080 in browser
+2. Run Frontend: (1) cd into /ByteMeStockTrader (2) Use "mvn spring-boot:run" in terminal (3) Open localhost:8080 in browser

+## ERRORS

-- If you get this error: "Error: LinkageError occurred while loading main class com.byteme.Main java.lang.UnsupportedClassVersionError: com/byteme/Main has been compiled by a more recent version of the Java Runtime (class file version 66.0), this version of the Java Runtime only recognizes class file versions up to 65.0"
+1. If you get this error: "Error: LinkageError occurred while loading main class com.byteme.Main java.lang.UnsupportedClassVersionError: com/byteme/Main has been compiled by a more recent version of the Java Runtime (class file version 66.0), this version of the Java Runtime only recognizes class file versions up to 65.0"
    -> Run "mvn clean install" within /ByteMeStockTrader